JoseMiguelPizarro/PuduRenderer/README.md

 *Tentative Logo sketch*
 #### Current state:
 Open sourcing it for ease of sharing but is still not ready to be used.
+And some dependencies need to be cleaned up
 #### Features:
 To do!
 #### How to build: